-The film Gran Turismo: Based on a True Story came to Archie Madekwe’s radar through a chance encounter.
+The film Gran Turismo Grounded on a True Story came to Archie Madekwe’s radar through a chance hassle.

 The real Jann Mardenborough agrees.
 “I hope it shows kids that look like me that they can trust themselves and can go after what they love,” he says.

-Like the character he plays, Madekwe had one hiccup when he began racing cars: he didn’t know how to drive.
-While working on another production, before Gran Turismo: Based on a True Story began shooting, he would shoot his scenes during the day, then sneak in a driving lesson in his evenings.
+Like the character he plays, Madekwe had one hiatus when he began contending buses he did n’t know how to drive.
+While working on another product, before Gran Turismo Grounded on a True Story began shooting, he’d shoot his scenes during the day, also sneak in a driving assignment in his gloamings.

 Don’t miss this heartwarming underdog story.
 Gran Turismo: Based on a True Story opens in Philippine cinemas August 30.